-Canon 5DS R versus Sony A99 II
+Canon 5DS R vs Sony A99 II

-The Canon EOS 5DS R and the Sony Alpha ALT-A99 II are two professional cameras that were revealed to the public, respectively, in February 2015 and September 2016.
+The Canon EOS 5DS R and the Sony Alpha ALT-A99 II are two professional cameras that were announced, respectively, in February 2015 and September 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 50.3 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 50.3 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 II is notably smaller (16 percent) than the Canon 5DS R. Moreover, the A99 II is markedly lighter (9 percent) than the 5DS R. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.